alexrobincrabbe/Boojum-frontend/README.md

 ```

-Why this architecture?

-This design is driven by three real-world constraints:

-1) Multi-dyno correctness (no “split brain” rooms)

-With more than one backend instance, in-memory state is unsafe because each dyno has its own memory.

-Using Redis as the shared state store ensures:

-consistent room/game state across instances

-reliable mid-game joining (server can always reconstruct a snapshot)

-worker + web dynos coordinate through shared state (no reliance on process memory)

-2) Low message volume (broker limits + cost)

-A “tick every second” server timer can explode message volume (especially with multiple rooms) and can exceed free/low-tier broker limits.

-3) Client-side progress storage is intentionally used for transient per-player data (e.g. words found during a round).
-This avoids excessive server updates while ensuring players can recover seamlessly from disconnects without losing progress.

-Instead:

-the server stores phase + phase start timestamp + duration

-the frontend computes time remaining locally

-the backend sends only boundary events (start/end/scoring)

-Result:

-smooth countdown UI

-far fewer messages

-scales to more rooms cheaply

-3) Clear responsibility split (web vs worker)

-Web dynos handle WebSockets and API requests (connection handling + routing)

-Worker dyno handles time-based orchestration (phase transitions, triggers)

-This keeps the WebSocket layer responsive and prevents long-running scheduling logic from being tied to one web process.

-🔌 Real-time communication model
+## 🧠 Why this architecture?

+This design is driven by three real-world constraints.

+---

+### 1. Multi-dyno correctness (no “split-brain” rooms)

+With more than one backend instance, **in-memory state is unsafe** because each dyno has its own memory.

+Using **Redis** as a shared state store ensures:

+- Consistent room and game state across backend instances
+- Reliable mid-game joining (the server can always reconstruct a full snapshot)
+- Coordination between worker and web dynos without relying on process memory

+---

+### 2. Low message volume (broker limits & cost)

+A naive server-side timer that ticks every second can quickly explode message volume—especially with multiple rooms—and exceed free or low-tier message broker limits.

+To avoid this, Boojum uses a **timestamp-based phase model**:

+- The server stores:
+  - current phase (`intermission`, `game`, `scoring`)
+  - phase start timestamp
+  - phase duration
+- The frontend computes remaining time locally
+- The backend sends **only boundary events** (start, end, scoring)

+**Result:**
+- Smooth client-side countdown UI
+- Far fewer real-time messages
+- Scales to more concurrent rooms cheaply

+#### Client-side progress storage
+Transient per-player data (e.g. words found during a round) is intentionally stored client-side.

+This:
+- Avoids excessive server updates
+- Allows players to recover seamlessly from disconnects
+- Keeps real-time traffic minimal

+---

+### 3. Clear responsibility split (web vs worker)

+Responsibilities are clearly separated:

+- **Web dynos**
+  - Handle WebSocket connections
+  - Serve REST API requests
+  - Route real-time messages via the channel layer

+- **Worker dyno**
+  - Manages game timers and phase transitions
+  - Triggers board generation and scoring phases
+  - Operates independently of WebSocket connections

+This separation keeps the WebSocket layer responsive and prevents long-running scheduling logic from being tied to a specific web process.

+---

+## 🔌 Real-time communication model

 The frontend receives WebSocket updates for:

-player presence / players list updates
+- Player presence and players list updates

-board updates at round start
+- Board updates at the start of a round

-round-end announcements
+- Round-end announcements

-final score broadcasts
+- Final score broadcasts

-Timers are computed client-side based on server timestamps so timing stays accurate even if:
+Timers are computed client-side using server timestamps so timing remains accurate even if:

-a player joins mid-round
+- A player joins mid-round

-the connection drops and reconnects briefly
+- The connection briefly drops and reconnects

-🗄 Tech stack (platform)
-Frontend (this repo)
+---

-## Reconnection & client-side resilience
+## 🔁 Reconnection & client-side resilience

 Boojum is designed to handle temporary disconnects without penalizing players.

-Client-side progress persistence
+### Client-side progress persistence

-During an active game, the frontend stores current game progress in localStorage, including:
+During an active game, the frontend stores current game progress in `localStorage`, including:

-words found so far
+- Words found so far

-current score
+- Current score

-per-word discovery state
+- Per-word discovery state

-current game round identifier
+- Current game round identifier

 If a player:

-refreshes the page
+- Refreshes the page

-briefly loses connection
+- Briefly loses connection

-disconnects and reconnects to the same room
+- Disconnects and reconnects to the same room

 …the frontend restores this local state and resynchronizes with the server using the latest room snapshot.

-Why this is done client-side
+### Why this is done client-side

-Prevents accidental score loss due to network issues
+- Prevents accidental score loss due to network issues

-Avoids unnecessary server writes for every word found
+- Avoids unnecessary server writes for every word found

-Keeps the real-time message volume low
+- Keeps real-time message volume low

-Allows smooth reconnection even mid-round
+- Allows smooth reconnection even mid-round

-The server remains the authoritative source for:
+The server remains the **authoritative source** for:

-round timing
+- Round timing

-board configuration
+- Board configuration

-final score submission and validation
+- Final score submission and validation

-This hybrid approach balances resilience, performance, and cost efficiency.
+This hybrid approach balances **resilience**, **performance**, and **cost efficiency**.

+---

+## 🗄 Tech stack (platform)

+### Frontend (this repository)
-React + TypeScript
+- React + TypeScript
 - Vite
 - Axios
 - WebSockets

-Backend (private repo)
+### Backend (private repository)
 - Django + Django REST Framework
 - Django Channels (WebSockets)
 - CloudAMQP (RabbitMQ) as Channels channel layer

-- Redis for room/game state
+- Redis for room and game state

-- Heroku worker dyno for game phases/transitions
+- Heroku worker dyno for game phases and transitions
 - PostgreSQL for persistent storage
 - Cloudinary for media storage

 👤 Author